timboudreau/ANTLR4-Plugins-for-NetBeans/api.md

 ### Slightly Unusual Collection-like Data Structures

+> "Binary search is so simple and robust that you can code up five subtly
+> different binary searches for different places in your code, all using
+> optimized direct references into your internal structures, and not
+> suffer any software engineering angst." - Tim Bray

 All of these implement `Iterable` and other familiar interfaces where it makes sense - but like Antlr itself, internally they are highly optimized, and typically operate over 1-2 `int[]`'s, use